 Trachoma is a neglected tropical disease and the world's leading infectious cause of blindness.
 Disease is initiated during childhood by repeated infection of the conjunctival epithelium with the intracellular bacterium Chlamydia trachomatis.
 This can lead to recurrent episodes of pathological inflammation which persist throughout the lives of some individuals and are a major risk factor for the development of scarring1.
-Scarring of the tarsal conjunctiva causes the lid margin and eyelashes to turn inwards, known as entropion and trichiasis, respectively, such that the lashes brush against the cornea causing mechanical damage, pain and ultimately blindness.
+Scarring of the tarsal conjunctiva causes the lid margin and evelashes to turn inwards, known as entropion and trichiasis, respectively, such that the lashes brush against the cornea causing mechanical damage, pain and ultimately blindness.
 In 2017 over 200,000 people worldwide were managed for trichiasis; the disease is found predominantly in sub-Saharan Africa2.
 Trachomatous inflammation and scarring can progress in the absence of detectable chlamydial infection^{1,3}, therefore it is expected that trichiasis surveillance and management provisions will be required for many years in formerly endemic districts.

 Trachoma is controlled at the population level through implementation of the SAFE Strategy: Surgery to correct trichiasis, Antibiotics for infection control, and Facial cleanliness and Environmental improvements to prevent infection transmission.
-However, recurrence rates following trichiasis surgery range between 12-22% within 12 months and unfavourable outcomes such as the development of eyelid contour abnormalities (ECA) following surgery are relatively common, occurring in around 10% of patients^{4,5}.
+However, reported post-operative trichiasis rates following trichiasis surgery range between ~7% at one year to 62% at three years^{4,5} and unfavourable outcomes such as the development of eyelid contour abnormalities (ECA) following surgery are relatively common, occurring in around 10% of patients^{6,7}.

 ECA involves notching or distortion of the eyelid margin.
-When ECA is severe the eyelid may no longer cover the globe of the eye when closed (lagophthalmos), increasing the risk of corneal damage and vision loss6.
-Unfavourable aesthetic outcomes such as ECA may also dissuade patient's friends or relatives from undergoing trichiasis surgery and may be stigmatising7-9.
+When ECA is severe the eyelid may no longer cover the globe of the eye when closed (lagophthalmos), increasing the risk of corneal damage and vision loss.
+Unfavourable aesthetic outcomes such as ECA may also dissuade patient's friends or relatives from undergoing trichiasis surgery and may be stigmatising8-10.
 The pathophysiology of ECA is unknown, although it is likely due to an aberrant post-operative wound healing response involving excessive fibrosis and contraction of the tarsal conjunctiva.
-Previous studies have shown that a number of innate epithelial pro-inflammatory mediators (IL1B, S100A7, CXCL5), matrix factors (SPARCL1, CTGF, collagens) and matrix metalloproteinases (MMPs 7, 9, 12) are associated with progressive trachomatous scarring, trichiasis and recurrence post-surgery^{1,10,11}.
+Indeed, the immediate post-operative appearance is associated with both the return of trichiasis and the development of eyelid contour abnormalities11.
+Previous studies have shown that a number of innate epithelial pro-inflammatory mediators (IL1B, S100A7, CXCL5), matrix factors (SPARCL1, CTGF, collagens) and matrix metalloproteinases (MMPs 7, 9, 12) are associated with progressive trachomatous scarring, trichiasis and post-operative trichiasis^{1,12,13}.
 MMPs are thought to facilitate fibrosis through remodelling the extracellular matrix (ECM) and enabling inflammatory cell infiltration.
-Failure of glaucoma filtration surgery is associated with excessive ECM deposition and contraction of subconjunctival tissue12, and a number of collagen genes were found to be upregulated in the conjunctivae of patients with fibrotic outcomes following glaucoma surgery13.
+Failure of glaucoma filtration surgery is associated with excessive ECM deposition and contraction of subconjunctival tissue14, and a number of collagen genes were found to be upregulated in the conjunctivae of patients with fibrotic outcomes following glaucoma surgery15.
 These pro-inflammatory and matrix factors may also have a role in the development of ECA.

 Doxycycline is a tetracycline-based antibiotic that is used clinically to treat sexually transmitted C. trachomatis infection.
-Several reports have presented evidence that doxycycline reduces inflammatory gene expression^{14-17} and it inhibits MMPs by reducing their expression, blocking their activation and inhibiting protease activity through directly binding zinc and calcium ions in the catalytic site18.
-Doxycycline is used clinically to reduce inflammation and prevent fibrosis in diseases including rosacea, idiopathic pulmonary fibrosis and corneal erosion^{19-21}.
-Li and colleagues presented data showing that doxycycline inhibited matrix remodelling and contraction and reduced MMP expression in primary fibroblasts isolated from individuals undergoing trichiasis surgery22.
-These data therefore suggest that doxycycline could have a protective effect against the development of recurrent trichiasis and ECA.
+Several reports have presented evidence that doxycycline reduces inflammatory gene expression16-19 and it inhibits MMPs by reducing their expression, blocking their activation and inhibiting protease activity through directly binding zinc and calcium ions in the catalytic site20.
+Doxycycline is used clinically to reduce inflammation and prevent fibrosis in diseases including rosacea, idiopathic pulmonary fibrosis and corneal erosion21-23.
+Li and colleagues presented data showing that doxycycline inhibited matrix remodelling and contraction and reduced MMP expression in primary fibroblasts isolated from individuals undergoing trichiasis surgery24.
+These data therefore suggest that doxycycline could have a protective effect against the development of post-operative trichiasis and ECA.